nuimarkets/nui-laravel-shared-utils/README.md

 // Fluent configuration
 $processor = (new SensitiveDataProcessor())
     ->preserveFields(['user_email', 'ip_address']);

+// Note: Some organizations treat user-agent as PII
+// To preserve user-agent for debugging while redacting other PII:
+$processor = new SensitiveDataProcessor(['user_agent']);

 // Disable PII redaction (only auth fields)
 $processor = new SensitiveDataProcessor([], false);